Click here to edit using the old editor

 Course Overview

-You’ll receive the support of industry-sourced professionals and have access to facilities including a sports hall and performance laboratories, Salt Ayre Leisure Centre and Brathay Hall and Estate.
-You may be eligible for additional qualifications including coaching awards.
+A learn-and-do ethos sees teaching complemented by practical sessions while experience in schools, clubs and community groups provides real-world application.
+You’ll be supported by industry-sourced professionals and have access to our facilities, including a sports hall, performance laboratories, Salt Ayre Leisure Centre and Brathay Hall and Estate.
+You may also be eligible upon graduation for additional qualifications, including coaching awards.

 On this course you will...